 We want to find areas of decay before they are big enough for the dentist to see with their eyes!
 With x-rays on file, your dentist is also able to compare current and past x-rays to track any changes in your mouth.

 Your dentist will scale and polish your teeth to remove stains, plaque build-up and tartar.
 They do this using special ultrasonic tools and a gentle abrasive polishing paste.
 It is a lot more in-depth than when you brush your teeth at home.

-Afterwards your teeth are shiny and smooth, this slick surface makes it harder for new plaque to stick to the surface.
+Afterwards your teeth are shiny and smooth, and this slick surface makes it harder for new plaque to stick to the surface.
 If you have heavier build-up or periodontal disease (gum disease) this may take multiple visits.

-At the end of your appointment fluoride is topically applied to your teeth to strengthen the enamel.
+At the end of your appointment, fluoride is topically applied to your teeth to strengthen the enamel.
 We ask that you wait 20 minutes after your fluoride treatment before you eat or drink.